DreamWaveTechnology/DreamWaveTechnology/README.md

 ---

 <div align="center">
-  <h3>DreamWave Technology transforms innovative concepts into powerful digital experiences.
-We specialize in developing dynamic web applications, robust e-commerce platforms, and sophisticated management systems.</h3>
+  <p>DreamWave Technology transforms innovative concepts into powerful digital experiences.
+We specialize in developing dynamic web applications, robust e-commerce platforms, and sophisticated management systems.</p>
-  <h3>Additionally, we craft modern, ATS-optimized professional resumes and portfolios designed to help individuals excel in today's competitive job market.
-Our solutions are secure, creative, and built for       growth.</h3>
+  <p>Additionally, we craft modern, ATS-optimized professional resumes and portfolios designed to help individuals excel in today's competitive job market.
+Our solutions are secure, creative, and built for       growth.</p>
 </div>

 ---